 Are pictures and videos you receive on iMessage appearing automatically inside your iPhone Photos app?
-This is because of a new feature called Shared with You introduced in iOS 15.
-If you do not like this, here’s how to stop your iPhone from automatically saving images received on iMessage to the Photos app.
+This is because of a feature called Shared with You.
+If you don’t like this, here’s how to stop your iPhone from automatically saving images received on iMessage to the Photos app.

 What is the “Shared with You” feature?